KygekDev/Pocketmine-School/docs/htuim/handletransaction.md

   return $transaction->continue(); //To Continue The Transaction });
 ```
-The example above shows that if the player moves his diamond, the player will get a diamond<br>
-and send a message "Yeah, You Got Diamond"
+The example above shows that if the player moves his diamond, the player will get a diamond and send a message "Yeah, You Got Diamond"

 To forcefully close or remove the menu from a player, you can use
 ```PHP